Executive in Residence Program

 Experience the Trachtenberg Difference.
 Our Executive in Residence (EIR) program offers exclusive access for our Trachtenberg community to engage with accomplished alumni and gain practical, real-world insights.

-Interested in connecting with this year’s Executives in Residence?
+Interested in connecting with the Spring 2025 Executives in Residence?

 • Attend Meet & Greet virtual programs to hear about their expertise and valuable insights.
 Each session will include Q&A with participants.